-214 Usually, the emergence of life and consciousness are explained by mechanists as random chance occurrences-the opposite of a theoretical explanation, since they are said to emerge for no reason.
+${215}$ Usually, the emergence of life and consciousness are explained by mechanists as random chance occurrences-the opposite of a theoretical explanation, since they are said to emerge for no reason.

-215 "Panexperientialism" is a term coined by Whiteheadian philosopher David Ray Griffin to refer to any philosophy of nature that affirms that every actual occasion in the universe enjoys some level of experience; see Griffin, Parapsychology, Philosophy, and Spirituality: A Postmodern Exploration, 99.
+&lt;sup>216 "Panexperientialism" is a term coined by Whiteheadian philosopher David Ray Griffin to refer to any philosophy of nature that affirms that every actual occasion in the universe enjoys some level of experience.
+See Griffin, Parapsychology, Philosophy, and Spirituality: A Postmodern Exploration, 99.

-216 Schelling, First Outline of a System of the Philosophy of Nature, trans.
+&lt;sup>217 Schelling, First Outline of a System of the Philosophy of Nature, trans.
 Peterson, 137.